-Each student will have his/her own bedroom and share the apartment with other IFSA-Butler students or International students studying at the University of Queensland.
+Each student will have his/her own bedroom and share the apartment with other IFSA-Butler students or international and domestic students studying at the University of Queensland or other surrounding universities.
 Each apartment is fully furnished and includes air conditioning and internet service.
-Bedrooms are singles with a private bath attached.
+Bedrooms are singles with a private bathroom attached.
 Urbanest is a self-catering residence, and there are no meal plans available.
 Each apartment has a fully furnished kitchen, so students have the opportunity to prepare their own meals.
 Nearby local restaurants, bars, cafe's are also available.
 Bedding, cookware and utensils are provided.

 There are a limited number of spaces in University of Queensland Residential Colleges.
 Students placed in residential colleges will receive supplemental housing bills of ranging from $1,800 to $3,000 per semester depending on the residential college they are placed in.
 This bill will be sent to the student's permanent home address about six to eight weeks after the beginning of the semester.